Santiago Tequixquiac: History

 The area has been populated for at least the past 12,000 years B.C., according to archeological artifacts found in this area.
-Humans were most likely drawn here due to the location's abundance of streams and springs, they raised animals and kept up fruits and vegetables.
+Humans were most likely drawn here due to the location's abundance of streams and springs; they raised animals and grew fruits and vegetables.

 Paying Tribute Codex from Hueypoxtla province.

 The foundation of the town is attributed to the Chichimecas, in 1168 A.D.
 Historical records show that the town was dominated by the Toltecs and the Tepanecas as well as the Aztecs.
-The Aztecs were the last to take control, this region was named Teotlalpan, after Chimalpopoca conquered the area in 1415.
+The Aztecs were the last to take control.
+This region was named Teotlalpan, after Chimalpopoca conquered the area in 1415.
 Tequixquiac remained in the Tepaneca district of the Aztec Empire under the authority of the lord of Tacuba, paying tribute to him at Hueypoxtla.
 The town kept its chiefs, now loyal to the Aztecs, one of the last of which was Acalmiztli, who supposedly was very respected among his subjects.
 The inhabitants of pre-Conquest Tequixquiac were known for their strict honor code and being advanced in medicine, education, architecture, and civil engineering.

 After the fall of the Aztec empire to the Spanish, Hernán Cortés awarded the town and the area around it as an encomiendas to two conquistadors: Martín López, who constructed the brigantines that helped destroy Tenochtitlan and Andrés Núñez.
 In this town along with Apaxco and Hueypoxtla, lime began to be extracted using Indian forced labor.
 Indian families were displaced off their lands in 1552 by Francisco López de Tlaltzintlale to make way for more Spanish settlers and new Christians from Spain and Portugal (Crypto-Jews).
 The viceregal government justified this via religious means.
 They had the Franciscans build new chapels built on the various encomiendas and settled the Indians around these.
 One of these chapels was the Temple of Santiago Tequixquiac, which had authority over the new villages of San Mateo Hueycalco, San Sebastián Tlalachco, and others.
 This temple was constructed in 1569, and became a formal parish in 1590.